True Food Kitchen: Nutritional ideals

 In February 2024, the company transitioned their kitchens and menus to become 100% seed oil free.
 Canola oil, sunflower oil, and corn oil are the most popular ones, commonly used in fried and processed foods.
 Consuming seed oils regularly can lead to chronic inflammation in the body, which can cause arthritis, heart disease, and type 2 diabetes.
 TFK has committed to cooking with only olive oil and avocado oil, making it one of the first national restaurants brands to go entirely seed-oil free.

-One of the companies standards is that their protein is good for the guests and the planet.
-Their beef is 100% Grass-Fed, their chicken is 100% anti-biotic free, their salmon is sustainable raised, and their eggs are pasture raised.
+One of the company's standards is that their protein is good for the guests and the planet.
+Their beef is 100% Grass-Fed, their chicken is 100% antibiotic free, their salmon is sustainable raised, and their eggs are pasture raised.
 In 2023, True Food Kitchen partnered with Vital Farms, a corporation that offers a range of ethically sourced foods nationwide.
 Vital Farms serves TFK their pasture raised eggs.
 The restaurants also have scratch kitchens and bars, meaning that all recipes, dishes, and products are produced from raw ingredients.
 Every element of the dish is executed from start to finish without shortcuts.

 Collaborations

 In 2018, Oprah Winfrey became a star investor with True Food Kitchen.
 Bob Green, who is a business associate and health expert who previously worked with Winfrey, introduced her to the restaurant at the Santa Clara location.
-Winfrey knew that she wanted to become a part of the companies future because of the teams passion for healthy eating.
+Winfrey knew that she wanted to become a part of the company's future because of the teams passion for healthy eating.
 Former CEO of True Food Kitchen, Christine Barone, met with Winfrey and strategized where they could go with the company.

 In February 2025, True Food Kitchen partnered with Grammy-Award winning artist SZA to create the SZA CZA salad.
 This dish is a remix of the Kale Caesar salad which was previously on the menu, but had been taken away when the Fall 2024 menu came out.
 The Kale Caesar salad was SZA's favorite meal, and when it was discontinued, she DM'ed True Food Kitchen on Instagram asking them to bring it back.
 The SZA CZA includes her favorite ingredients: organic kale, cherry tomatoes, avocados, scallions, rosemary garlic croutons, shaved parmesan, and house-made caesar dressing.

 When a customer purchases this salad, 20% of the proceeds will support SUPRMARKT's mission to make fresh and affordable food accessible to underserved communities in Los Angeles.